- Sheep and goat regulations for Yukon livestock owners

 - a farm-by-farm basis.

-If your animal tests positive for M.ovi, we’ll direct you to destroy it.
-You’ll be eligible for compensation for destroyed animals and you can also slaughter the animal and sell the meat, as it is safe to eat.
+If your animal tests positive for M. ovi, we’ll direct you to destroy it.
+You may be eligible for compensation for destroyed animals.
+It’s safe to eat meat from animals that test positive for M. ovi and are slaughtered.

 Transporting or importing sheep or goats

-To import domestic sheep or goats to Yukon from outside the territory, you need an import permit issued by the Agriculture Branch.
-There is no cost for this permit.
+To import domestic sheep or goats to the Yukon from outside the territory, you need a free import permit issued by the Agriculture Branch.

 Get an import permit

-- Complete an application form 4 weeks before you plan to import sheep or goats.
-Include:
+- Complete the appropriate application form 4 weeks before you plan to import sheep or goats.

 - We’ll review the application and contact you to schedule a meeting or farm visit.
 At the meeting or visit, we’ll discuss: